GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 #### 2.7.3 Hash Function Address Scheme

-To facilitate working with the five different types of address, we define a single record form having all the fields of each, along with functions for converting between these records and flat byte string representations.
+To facilitate working with the five different types of address, we define member access and update functions for each field, including type checks as appropriate.

-**TODO**: This was a dumb idea...
-Better to just operate directly on ADRS.
-Define all the getters and setters here, each with the appropriate 'type' check.

 ```
-type ADRS        = [256]
+type Address     = [256]
 type AddressWord = [32]
 type TreeAddress = [96]